x

 Home Invasion Drill

-A simple home invasion drill drives everyone into the parent's bedroom should something bump in the night.
-The family can shelter in place and call the police.
-Any home defense action should be executed from that home, too.
+Any home defense action should be executed from that room, too.
 In other words, don't keep your guns and gun safety in another room.

 Evacuation